Filtering data

 where page_id is the parameter name and 53100 is the parameter value.

-"NOT IN" operator (not matching a list)
+"NOT IN" operator (not included in)

 Used for arrays and scalar values.